galuhnovilia/android_wisata/README.md

 # Information
-Contains source code for displaying the apk from anroid studio.
+Contains source code for displaying the apk from android studio.
 This file is associated with the project codeigniter_wisata .
 For more information, see also https://github.com/galuhnovilia/codeigniter_wisata.git